Understanding entity extraction and its benefits

 At the time of writing, all of the above NLP services offer free usage of their service.
 However, they come with certain restrictions as shown below.

-Since, the free versions of each NLP service restricts the amount of text it can process at any one time, before sending a document’s contents to the NLP service, Tagging split them in chunks of 50,000 characters.
+Since the free versions of each NLP service restrict the amount of text they can process at any one time, before sending a document’s contents to the NLP service, Tagging splits them into chunks of 50,000 characters.
 From our test, this seems to work for most NLP services currently supported.
-However, you can increase this value if you purchase their premium service.
-The following setting in Tagging under Job > Metadata > NLP Settings controls this:
+However, you can increase this value if you’ve purchased their premium service.
+The following setting in Tagging under Job -> Metadata -> NLP Settings controls this:

 Entities